 Additional Figures and Tables

 Figure 1: Projected population growth rate by region and city size, 2015-2030.
 Population data from ref 7, using agglomeration data where available.

-Figure 2: Average citations of urban case studies by region and city size.
-Citations are divided equally among cities in double-counted articles.
-Population data from ref 7, using agglomeration data where available.

-Figure 3: The global distribution of urban case studies versus population.
+Figure 2: The global distribution of urban case studies versus population size.
 To normalise, where the numerator (% of global population in a region & city size) exceeds the denominator (% of case studies in a region & city size), we subtract the fraction from 2.
 Population data from ref 7, using agglomeration data where available.

-Figure 4: Total urban population in 2030 by region and city size.
+Figure 3: Total urban population in 2030 by region and city size.
 Population data from ref 7, using agglomeration data where available.

+Figure 4: Total articles and regional proportions of case study literature by IPCC Assessment Period

 Figure 5: Direct coverage of case studies.
 Missing values for small cities are due to absent data; missing values for mega-cities (Africa, Oceania) indicate no documented mega-cities in these regions as of 2015.
 Population data from ref 7, using agglomeration data where available.